 InstaForex releases global update of its mobile app

-LIMASSOL, Cyprus, April 24, 2022 /CNW/ -- In late April, international broker InstaForex released an updated version of its mobile application on Google Play.
+LIMASSOL, Cyprus, April 25, 2022 /PRNewswire/ -- In late April, international broker InstaForex released an updated version of its mobile application on Google Play.
 The InstaFintech Group professional development team has made the application better and more functional.

 Representatives of the company have always emphasized that timely updates of the trading platform are important because they bring traders pleasure and contribute to successful transactions.
 The new design of the application is just about that.